-Beta-carotene levels in the GM corn grain (sprayed and unsprayed) were higher than reported averages, but were comparable to the control mean.
+Beta-carotene levels in the GM corn grain (sprayed and unsprayed) were higher than reported averages, but were comparable to the control mean, which was also higher than the literature range.
 This may be due to other xanthophylls or carotenoid pigments inadvertently being measured as beta-carotene.
 Levels of vitamin B2 were below the limit of quantitation for the assay used for this analysis and were not detected.